How to Experience the Best Fall Foliage near Washington, DC

 Meridian Hill/Malcolm-X Park

-Tucked right in between U Street, Adams Morgan, and Columbia Heights, Meridian Hill/Malcolm-X Park is another DC gem that offers optimal foliage to frolic through or picnic under.
-This public green space was designed in the early 1800s in the style of an Italian garden and has held onto its charm through the years.
-If plan your visit for a Sunday, you will get to bear witness to an epic drum circle put on by local residents.
+Tucked between U Street, Adams Morgan, and Columbia Heights, Meridian Hill/Malcolm-X Park is another DC gem that offers optimal foliage to frolic through or picnic under.
+This public green space was designed in the early 1800s in the style of an Italian garden and has held onto its charm throughout the years.
+If you plan your visit for a Sunday, you can even bear witness to an epic drum circle put on by local residents.

 Logistics: Street parking is available along either side of the park.
 I recommend bringing a hammock or a blanket and making a day out of your visit here.